 Hazardous properties of mixtures

-Since a wide range of chemical substances comprise the mixture of chemical substances in the body, and metabolites thereof, all classes of hazardous properties are potentially involved.
+Since mixtures in the body are comprised of a wide range of chemical substances, all classes of hazardous properties are potentially involved.
 This poses the challenge of understanding where antagonism, addition or synergies in effects come into play, based on modes of action.

 In a 2011 opinion on Toxicity and Assessment of Chemical Mixtures, the non-food scientific committees of the European Commission, including the Scientific Committee on Consumer Safety (SCCS), the Scientific Committee on Health and Environmental Risks (SCHER) and the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR), concluded that under certain conditions, chemicals will act jointly in a way that the overall level of toxicity is affected.
 Chemicals with common modes of action act jointly to produce combination effects that are larger than the effects of each mixture component applied singly.
 These effects can be described by dose/concentration addition.
 For chemicals with different modes of action, the opinion found no available robust evidence that exposure to a mixture of such substances is of health or environmental concern if the individual chemicals are present at or below their zero effect levels.

 The committees found that interactions (including antagonism, potentiation, and synergies) usually occur at medium or high dose levels (relative to the lowest effect levels).
 At low exposure levels, they are either unlikely to occur or are toxicologically insignificant.

 Dealing with mixtures in research poses specific challenges (Kortenkamp 2007, Kortenkamp et al, 2009).
 In toxicological research working mechanisms, mode of action and adverse outcome pathways can be studied in detail.
 However, typically only a few permutations of possible mixtures can be assessed.